Whitstable Harbour is not only a wonderful place to visit, it is also a fantastic place for learning and volunteering!

 Beach cleans and litter picks

-Various local community groups organise monthly public beach cleanups year-round along the coast.
+Various local community groups organise monthly public beach clean ups year-round along the coast.
 New participants are always welcomed and community groups can be found via social media.
 (Whitstable Marine Environment Group, Friends of Tankerton Bay and the Bay Beach Clean)

-CCC is committed to supporting volunteers who want to take action against local litter.
+The council is committed to supporting volunteers who want to take action against local litter.
 As such, the authority has an online registration system to register your interest.
 Simply complete the online form in advance of any proposed date, and an office will be in touch to arrange the use and collection of all the litter-picking kit.

 To report a litter issue online via the authorities Environmental Problems pages; just follow the hyperlink provided.